playcanvas/playcanvas-webpack/README.md

 npm run build
 ```

 This will output `dist/main.js`.

+## How to Run

-You can now load `dist/index.html` (via a local web server).
+Once you have built the app, you can load it from `dist/index.html` (via a local web server).

 You should now be able to see a spinning cube.